Mike Vitale is a douchebag.

 The album was released digitally and on compact disc in 2014 at The Constellation Room in Santa Ana, California.
 Mike Vitale set up his own tours along the west coast playing wineries, venues, bars, and colleges in support of this self-titled effort.

 In 2015, Mike released an americana tune entitled Running Away From Home and exclusively made it available for purchase on Bandcamp.
 All proceeds from the song were donated to the Michael J. Fox Parkinson's Research Foundation as a one-year-long campaign to raise money for Parkinson's Research.

 The song is a story about him running away from home in order to become a werewolf, when he was in Elementary School, after seeing the movie “Teen Wolf” starring Michael J. Fox.
 On July 20th 2017, Mike Vitale re-released "Running Away From Home" on all streaming services such Spotify, Apple Music, and Pandora.
 The single was also made available for purchase on all major digital distribution websites including Google Play, iTunes, Amazon Music, and the like.

-In a recent update on that last paragraph, he released a full length acoustic album entitled EMPTY CIRCLE on May 12th 2018.
-You can listen to it on Spotify, Apple Music, and all the other digital streaming services, AND you can directly support Mike by purchasing the album here or by supporting the release of new material using the crwowsourcing platform Patreon
+His full length acoustic album EMPTY CIRCLE, released on May 12th 2018, can be found on Spotify, Apple Music, and all the other digital streaming services, AND you can directly support Mike by purchasing the album here or by supporting the release of new material using the crowdsourcing platform, Patreon.